hmcts/befta-fw/README.md

 #### Setting up a Local API Application under Test
 The most typical use of BEFTA Framework will include running an application in local machine and executing a functional test suit against it.
-Running such applications in local will require application-specific setup, and once setup correctly, BEFTA can be used to functionally verify the behavioural requirements of any http-based API in local.
-Multiple applications from totally diverse domains can be setup in a local machine each having their respective base URLs, and BEFTA Framework can be used simply switching from one configuration to test an API to another.
+Running such applications in local will require application-specific setup instructions.
+Once such an application is setup correctly, BEFTA can then be used to functionally verify the behavioural requirements of any http-based API in local.
+Multiple applications from totally diverse domains can be setup in a local machine each having their respective base URLs, and BEFTA Framework can be used for each of them simply switching from one configuration to test an API to another.

 In the case of HMCTS Reform CCD application suite, the local setup procedure is described here on the []README of the ccd-docker repository](https://github.com/hmcts/ccd-data-store-api).